imjasonh/globetrotter/README.md

 If all of a player's Rovers are destroyed and they have no Factory to create a new one, that player loses.

 If all players lose all their Rovers and have no Factories on the same turn (e.g., a Drill Cannon explodes the planet) then all players lose.

-## Taking Hits

-Rovers and HQ Buildings start with 5 hit points.
-Each time an enemy hits and wounds, remove a hit point.
-At zero hit points, it is destroyed.

-Fortifications have 1 hit point, the first time they are wounded they are destroyed